lucapette/website/content/writing/my-programming-principles.md

   to speed faster.
 - Idioms.
 Every codebase has its ways of doing things.

-I now have a basic map I can use to orient myself.
+I now have a basic map I can use to look around the codebase.
 I often repeat the process a few times before I start making any change.

 ### Facts > Assumptions

-This principle reminds of me of something I like to say:
+This principle reminds of me of something I say pretty often:

 > Common sense is not so common